 What resumes in international affairs (should) look like: 9 do’s and don’ts

-Resumes are important in many industries, and international affairs is definitely one of them.
-There's a certain way resumes should look if you want to be taken seriously and stand out (for the right reasons).
-I know this because I was an international consultant working on business development before, which means I wrote numerous proposals and recruited other consultants based on their resumes, and I've edited many of them.
+Resumes are important in many industries and international affairs is no different.
+There is a certain way your resume should look if you want to be taken seriously.
+I know this from being an international development consultant.
+I’ve witten numerous resumes and selected other consultants based on their resumes.

-Resumes for international affairs jobs typically have a Bachelor’s degree on them—it doesn’t really matter in what, but here you can read more about what education you need to become a diplomat and here about what kinds of jobs in international affairs you can get with certain educational backgrounds.
+Resumes for international affairs jobs typically list multiple degrees and certificates—a Bachelor’s degree for sure, but also coursework, seminars, and anything else that’s relevant to a person’s specialization.
+You can read more on my blog about what education you need to become a diplomat and about what kinds of jobs in international affairs you can get with certain educational backgrounds.

 DO’s & DON’Ts

-Now, as a former resume-editor, let me share with you some do’s and some don'ts of resumes for international affairs:
+Now, as a former resume-editor, let me share with you some do’s and don'ts for IR resumes:

-5. CUT experience that’s totally unrelated to the job you’re applying for, especially if it doesn’t involve skills and experience that are relevant.
-If you’re a fantastic guitar player and you were touring with your band for a while, you might mention that at the bottom, but basically you don’t want to confuse the person who is reading your resume and is looking for someone serious (not that I have anything against musicians) who knows what he’s applying for.
+5. DO omit work experience unrelated to the job you’re applying for, especially if it doesn’t involve transferable skills.
+If you’re a fantastic guitar player and you toured with your band for a while you might mention it to explain what you did that year, but DON’T confuse the person reading your resume.
+They’re looking for someone who is committed (not that I have anything against guitarists) and knows what he’s applying for.

-Adding “color” to your resume is not really a thing in international relations; it’s a competitive field where people try to stand out through relevant qualifications and experience.
-I would almost say employers are looking for a certain “type:” someone with solid credentials and a verifiable track record—not a rock star or a unicorn.
-In IR, people tend to work with each other for only short periods of time, so they’re mostly interested in finding someone who can do the work and deliver.
+Employers are looking for a certain type: someone with solid credentials and a verifiable track record—not someone who is different from all the rest.
+In IR, people tend to work with each other for only short periods of time, so they’re mostly interested in finding someone who can just do the work and deliver.

-6 DO specify achievements in your resume.
-Don’t leave the reader wondering how long you’ve been in charge of business development and what the results were, or for how many years you’ve been abroad in total.
-Put all of your big selling points, like “5 years of experience in Africa” or “fluent in Mandarin” or “managed 3 million dollars in grants” right up front.
-Then list your achievements under each job in short but detailed bullet points.
+6 DO quantify and highlight your experience.
+Don’t leave the reader wondering how long you’ve been in charge of business development or how many years you spent working abroad.
+Put all of your big selling points right up front, like “5 years of experience in Africa” or “fluent in Mandarin” or “managed 3 million dollars in grants.“ List your achievements under each job in short but detailed bullet points.

-7. DO mention everywhere you’ve been in the world.
-It’s always really interesting to know where people have worked and which organizations they worked for/with.
-It can create an instant connection if you mention you worked in Vietnam for two years, for example, and the person who reads your resume also has a connection with Vietnam.
-So highlight all the countries you’ve worked in under each job, along with the main organizations you dealt with.
+7. DO drop names.
+List everywhere you’ve been in the world and all the organizations you worked with.
+It’s always interesting to know where people traveled and which organizations they met in the field when you read resumes.
+It can create an instant connection if, for example, I worked in the same country as the applicant.
+So highlight all the places you’ve been, along with the main organizations and issues you dealt with.

-9 Similarly, DON’T make mistakes on your resume that reveal you’re really not very familiar with certain international issues or terminology, like talking about “homosexuality” instead of “LGBTQI”, mentioning the “third world” or “handicapped children,” or using any other term that’s out of fashion or worse: not PC.
+9. DON’T make mistakes on your resume that reveal you’re actually not very familiar with certain international issues or terminology, like when someone is talking about “homosexuality” instead of “LGBTQI,” or uses terms like “third world” or “handicapped children,” or anything else that’s out of fashion or simply not PC.